Last Update: 9/2/23

 3. The Condo Board Gets Nasty Over a Condo Owner’s Pet

-Many condominiums have “no pet” policies or pet restrictions that limit pets to a certain weight limit, or limit unit owners or the number of pets they may have in their home.
+Many condominiums have “no pet” policies or pet restrictions that limit pets to a certain weight limit or limit unit owners or the number of pets they may have in their homes.

 More and more often, Florida condo unit owners are pursuing litigation against Condo Boards over unfair restrictions regarding pets.
 These pet restriction cases are filed under the Fair Housing laws.

 Here, the Condo Association is charged with discriminatory practices as the Condo Board has failed to make reasonable accommodations for the unit owner’s pet.
 Under the federal and state Fair Housing Acts , liability for the Condo Association can include not only actual damages as well as an injunction allowing the pet to remain, but the Association can also face compensatory and punitive damages along with paying the plaintiff unit owner’s attorney fees.

 One recent example of a pet restriction case against Florida Condo Associations is Bhogaita v.
 Altamonte Heights Condominium Association, Inc. , where the federal appeals court issued its ruling in favor of the pet owner on August 27, 2014.
 In this case, the unit owner was a veteran suffering from Post Traumatic Stress Disorder and owned a therapeutic service emotional support dog named Kane who weighed more than the Condo Association’s pet weight limit of 25 pounds.

 The Condo Board tried to oust the pet based upon the condo rule despite the unit owner’s request for an exception complete with three written psychiatric opinions to support the condo owner’s position.
 The Air Force vet sued and won under both state and federal Fair Housing laws.

 Should You Pursue A Lawsuit Against Your Condo Board?